-Start by only taking photographs when you feel at your best - clothes you like, hair done.
+Start by only taking photographs when you feel at your best - clothes you like, hair done, professional make up.

 Listen to your favourite music, have your favourite drink...

 Make yourself feel good before attempting a photograph.

 (Work your way up to make-up free photographs in your pyjamas)